ropensci/roweb3/content/blog/2023-02-28-r-universe-stars-2-en/index.md

 description: ""
 preface: "[Lee la versión en español de este artículo](/blog/2023/02/28/r-universe-stars-2-es/), [Lire la version française de cet article](/blog/2023/02/28/r-universe-stars-2-fr/)"
 ---

 This is the second post of our interview series [“Meeting the stars of the R-universe”](/tags/r-universe-stars/).
 We aim to introduce the working groups and people behind the development of software and packages many of us use and which are available through the R-universe.
 We want to highlight and explore different teams and projects around the world, the work they do, their processes and users.

 We continue our journey in France with Sébastien Rochette, R Expert at [ThinkR](https://rtask.thinkr.fr), a company focused on teaching and training as well as developing open source R packages.
 Be sure to watch the [video](2023/02/23/r-universe-stars-2-en/#video-of-the-interview) at the end with excerpts from the interview.
+{{< figure src = "/img/community/sebastien-rochette.jpeg" class = "pull-left" width = "300" alt = "Profile photo of Sébastien Rochette." caption = "<center><strong>Sébastien Rochette</strong><br>Head of Production at ThinkR</center>">}}
 [ThinkR](https://rtask.thinkr.fr) is a team of experts and leaders in R training.
 They are passionate about open source and contributing to the community.
 And this is how you can introduce Sébastien Rochette, as someone passionate about their work.

 For the past 5 years, Sébastien has been working in this French company by teaching, developing and also advising clients about R. The work is divided in two, half to teach and half to develop R tools:

 > What we like to do is learn as much as we can about R so that we can help our clients continue to work with R and go further in their business missions.